aws/karpenter-provider-aws/website/content/en/preview/contributing/development-guide.md

 ### Setup / Teardown

 Based on how you are running your Kubernetes cluster, follow the [Environment specific setup](#environment-specific-setup) to configure your environment before you continue.
-You can choose to either run the Karpenter controllers locally on your machine, pointing to the Kubernetes cluster specified in your `~/kube/config` or inside the Kubernetes cluster specified in your `~/kube/config` deployed with [Helm](https://helm.sh/).
+You can choose to either run the Karpenter controller locally on your machine, pointing to the Kubernetes cluster specified in your `~/.kube/config` or inside the Kubernetes cluster specified in your `~/.kube/config` deployed with [Helm](https://helm.sh/).

 #### Locally

-One you have your environment set up, run the following commands to run the Karpenter Go binary against the Kubernetes cluster specified in your `~/kube/config`
+Once you have your environment set up, run the following commands to run the Karpenter Go binary against the Kubernetes cluster specified in your `~/.kube/config`

 ```bash
 make run